muyangj/Java-RPG-Character-Roller/README.md

 - Option 2:
   - Fork this repository and clone your fork of this

+- Make sure .class files are not included in git :)

 ## Requirements

 - Create a new class called `Creator.java`
-- Make sure .class files are not included in git
+- Make Creator take in the character name as an argument
 - Create a role playing game character
   - A character will randomly be a Warrior, Wizard or Potato
   - Each character has stats: Health, Strength and Magic